msang/hate-speech-corpus/README.md

 }
 ~~~

-Other references:
+### Other references:

-Poletto F., Stranisci M.,Sanguinetti M., Patti V., Bosco C. (2017) Hate speech annotation: Analysis of an Italian twitter corpus.
+Poletto F., Stranisci M.,Sanguinetti M., Patti V., Bosco C. (2017) Hate speech annotation: Analysis of an Italian Twitter corpus.
 In: Proceedings of the 4th Italian Conference on Computational Linguistics (CLiC-it 2017), Rome, Italy.